Power up! Robust Graph Convolutional Network via Graph Powering

-To evaluate the robustness of the learned network, we considered the setting of evasion attacks, where an adversary can freely add or drop edges between any nodes.
-For the attack method, we used DICE \cite{2019adversarial}, because it is a simple yet strong global attack with an interpretable strategy (remove internally, insert externally).
-In particular, it randomly disconnects nodes from the same class and connects nodes from different classes.
-We further modulated the severity by varying the attack rate, which corresponds to the percentage of edges to be attacked.
-All the networks are identically constructed and trained as the previous section.
+To evaluate the robustness of the learned network, we considered the setting of evasion attacks, where the model is trained on benign data but tested on adversarial data.

-\textbf{Evaluation metrics.} In addition to the post-attack accuracy, we propose two new metrics, namely ``robustness merit'' and ``attack deterioration.''
-The former is the difference between the post-attack accuracy of the vanilla GCN and the proposed method.
-The latter is motivated by Theorem \ref{thm:spatial_scope}.
-It recognizes the fact that due to the limited spatial scope of GCN, any added/dropped edges can only affect nodes within the spatial scope in the original network.
-By delineating this set of ``theoretically affected'' nodes, $\Vcal_{\text{attacked}}$, one can then evaluate the attack effect on the model prediction, i.e., $1-\text{accuracy}^{\text{post-attack}}_{\Vcal^{\text{attacked}}}/\text{accuracy}^{\text{pre-attack}}_{\Vcal^{\text{attacked}}}$.
-This metric is particularly useful when the attack rate is small, such that $\Vcal^{\text{attacked}}$ is very different from the test data points.
-But one should be cautious that it only makes sense to compare ``attack deterioration'' for networks with the same scope, because otherwise $\Vcal^{\text{attacked}}$ might be quite different.
+\textbf{Adversarial methods.} Five strong global attack methods are considered, including DICE~\citep{2019adversarial}, $\mathcal{A}_{abr}$ and $\mathcal{A}_{DW_3}$~\citep{icml2019adversarial}, Meta-Train and Meta-Self~\citep{2019adversarial}.
+We further modulated the severity of attack methods by varying the attack rate, which corresponds to the percentage of edges to be attacked.